 It was a win-win deal for both, the exhibitors, service providers as well as the visitors, many of whom were astonished to witness the high level of knowledge imparted during these sessions.
 Like previous summits, this also was a huge success.
 Su Indeed, as previous such summits have shown, budding businessmen get to learn about new avenues and opportunities here, allowing them to expand and strengthen their enterprises.

-Mr. Mauzam Asre said, “Apart from being directly beneficial to the business class, such programs also serve to highlight the wide spectrum of Islam; that it is not merely confined to Mosques, but it is here to solve the issues of all kind.”
+Mr. Mauzam Asre said, “Apart from being directly beneficial to the business class, such programs also serve to highlight the wide spectrum of Islam; that it is not merely confined to Mosques, but it is here to solve the issues of all mankind.”
 He further said, “It is about time that the Muslims should rub shoulders with whos who of business and get benefitted from their experience.”